deviantpoint/github-protected-branch-settings-service/README.md

             to allow the webhook data to be sent to the service container that wouldn't otherwise be available publicly.
    1. Content type: `application/json`
+   1. Secret: the same value as the `SERVICE_SECRET` set earlier
    1. Events:
       1. Check: `Repositories`
       1. Uncheck: `Pushes`